Skip to main content

 Create and edit a service

-• the core service information;
+• the core service data;

 • category and locations;

-• the main service type;
+• additional settings depending on the type;

 Before you start

-• Make sure you already have at least one service category.
+• Make sure you have at least one service category.
 If not, create it first in Service categories.

-How the form is organised
+How the form is structured

 2. category and locations;

-At the top of the form you fill in:
+At the start, you fill in:

-• "Service name"
+• "Service name";

-• "Service description"
+• "Service description".

 AI help for the description

-In the AI modal you set:
+In the AI window, you set:

-• Instructions
+• Instructions;

-• Tone
+• Tone;

-• Purpose
+• Goal;

-• Language
+• Language;

-• Add emoji
+• Add emoji.

 Important: